neurodebian/neurodebian/sphinx/index.rst

                                     rate: 300000});
  </script>

+For more news and information see our :ref:`blog <blog>`.
 Older news items are available on identi.ca_.
 Follow us on identi.ca_ (preferred) or twitter_ to subscribe to the NeuroDebian news.

 .. _identi.ca: http://identi.ca/neurodebian
 .. _twitter: http://twitter.com/NeuroDebian